 A Saluki is not the right dog for you if you want easy obedience and complete adoration.
-While they can be trained using positive training methods, they prefer to do it at their own speed.
+While you can train them using positive training methods, they prefer to do it at their own speed.

-Salukis don’t, however, do much wrong – aside from digging.
+Salukis don’t, however, do much wrong – aside from chewing and digging.
 They are not excessive pullers, they don’t bark a lot, and they are not a hyperactive breed.

 Salukis will benefit from obedience training at a young age.
 Use positive reinforcement like treats and praise.
 Do not use negative training methods on the sensitive Saluki.

-They think for themselves and sometimes they prefer to do something more interesting to them than training.
+They are independent dogs who think for themselves, and sometimes they prefer to do something more interesting to them than training.